-One of the most popular Blue Mountain attraction is undoubtedly the Three Sisters.
-Indeed, this unique rock formation attracts visitors from all over the world every year.
+One of the most popular Blue Mountains attractions is undoubtedly the Three Sisters at Echo Point.
+This unique rock formation attracts visitors from all over the world every year.

 Because this Blue Mountains attraction is so high above the ground, visitors will be able to see the world-famous blue haze that is actually created from the eucalyptus oil released from the forest.

 Depending on what time you visit the lookout, you will be able to see the Three Sisters rock formation gradually change colors as the sunlight moves over them, basking this heritage-listed attraction in glorious bursts of colors.

 It should still be noted that the Echo Point viewpoint is fully wheelchair accessible.